Rhymlore/htcondor-web/_news/Condor_Week_2007_Schedule_posted.md

 layout: news
 ---

-A first draft of the Condor Week 2007 schedule has been posted on the <a href="CondorWeek2007">Condor/Paradyn Week 2007</a> page.
+A first draft of the Condor Week 2007 schedule has been posted on the [Condor/Paradyn Week 2007] (Archived Url: 'CondorWeek2007') page.
 The schedule has not been finalized, but it is close.